Geography

 - Understand the global economy and the role of globalisation and TNC’s in development of countries

-- Understand the structure of the earth and explaining how key tectonic processes shape the environment and the impacts of this on society
+- Understand the structure of the earth and explain how key tectonic processes shape the environment and the impacts of this on society

 - Understand the diversity of the physical and human geography in Asia